CharlesAMoss/epic_Movies/README.md

 ## _A reviews website built with AngularJS, 10/2/2015_
 ### By [Charles Moss](https://twitter.com/CharlesMoss)
 ## Description
-_Users can read and write reviews._
+_Users can read and write reviews.
+The user can choose between a light and dark theme._

 ## Setup